clickrain/EE_Twitter/README.md

 ##Installation
 1. Add-ons -> Modules -> Twitter -> Install
 2. Login into http://dev.twitter.com Note: This does not have to be the account you are going to authorize with, or the account you are going to be displaying tweets for.
 It is just the account that "owns" the application (your site).
+3. Click on your avatar in the upper right and select "My Applications".
-3. Click "Create a new application" button.
+4. Click "Create New App" button.
-4. Fillout the <i>Create an Application</i> form.
+5. Fillout the <i>Create an Application</i> form.
 You do not need to enter a Callback URL.
-5. Copy the Consumer Key and Consumer Secret, under the oAuth settings, and paste them into the Form in the Module CP.
+6. Copy the Consumer Key and Consumer Secret, under the oAuth settings, and paste them into the Form in the Module CP.
 Click "Update".
-6. Click "Generate new Request Token".
+7. Click "Generate new Request Token".
-7. Follow on-page instructions to get PIN number, and update form with PIN.
+8. Follow on-page instructions to get PIN number, and update form with PIN.

 ##Template Tags